c-mart/smog/readme.md

 # smog: Simple Markdown blOG
 smog is intended to be a lightweight yet feature-complete blog platform for individuals and organizations.
 I wrote smog in about 60 hours to learn web development using Python and the [Flask](http://flask.pocoo.org/) microframework, after trying other blog platforms and deciding they weren't for me.
 I want smog to be a pleasure for bloggers, readers, and also developers who want to tweak or extend what their blog can do.

-See a real live example (also my personal blog) at https://smog.c-mart.in.
+See a real-life example (also my personal blog) at https://blog.c-mart.in.

 ## Why you may like smog as a blogger